Home | Blog | 22 Ways to Add More Value to Your eCommerce Site

 Merchants can showcase other similar products by adding a “Customers who bought this also liked” slider when visitors see a product page or pop-up when they add the product to their cart.
 Merchants can effectively upsell complementary products, and shoppers will receive tailored recommendations based on items they are already interested in.

-Pro tip: If you have a free shipping with minimum order size option, include complementary items that also qualify for free shipping.
+Pro tip: If you have free shipping with a minimum order size option, include complimentary items that also qualify for free shipping.

 If there’s one thing that online shoppers love, it’s free shipping.
 Offering free shipping is a guaranteed way to improve your conversion rate, but it could also drain your profit margins if done incorrectly.
 If you can make the offer profitable, only then should you consider offering free shipping as an option.